nichi1114/local-guide/proposal/proposal.md

 7. **Deployment:**
    - **Feature:** Build and deploy the app.
-   - **Technical Approach:** Set Up Expo EAS Build, Configure Supabase keys and app metadata, and build the app for iOS or Android platform.
+   - **Technical Approach:** Set Up Expo EAS Build, configure Supabase keys and app metadata, and build the app for iOS or Android platform.

 8. **Expo Location to show nearby places**
    - **Feature:** Users should see an enabled "Use Current Location" button that allows them to set their current location as the POI's location when adding or updating.
 This feature is available if they allow location access on their device.
-If time permits, a location filter tool could be implemented to show only places near the current location, and this tool could be added to the home screen.
+If time permits, a location filter tool could be implemented to show only places near the current location, and this tool could be added to the Home Screen.
    - **Technical Approach:** Use Expo Location to request users' permission and poll their current location (GPS coordinates).

 9. **Use Expo Camera to capture photos of places (Optional):**